 The installation is made up of 2 structuralist films.
-The first is constantly changes shape and morphing into something new.
-Like meditation, it is in the moment that you pause and release yourself to its rhythm that it becomes something new, yet still familiar.
-The second is a portrait of a nature defying restructuring of the belly of a bridge.
-Both films were make on the bank of the Los Angeles River.
+The first is constantly changes shape & morphing into something new.
+Like meditation, it is in the moment that you pause & release yourself to its rhythm that it becomes something new, yet still familiar.
+The second is a portrait of a nature-defying restructuring of the belly of a bridge.
+Both films were made on the bank of the Los Angeles River.

 “Ryan’s pieces stimulate on several levels.
 One can simply appreciate their soothing surface beauty, trace out their subtle visual patterns and modulations, or relinquish control and enter a trance-like state in which the images ebb and flow across the mind like a tidal stream.”